Search for a recipe

 • Add urad dal and fenugreek seeds to the rice mixture

-• Switch on the stove and keep the aapam pan in low heat.
-After the pan is slightly hot, add oil to the pan (Spread oil all over the pan using cloth or brush).
-Add a ladle full of batter and hold the handle of the pan and rotate the pan in such a way that the batter spreads all around in a circle or like a flower (This is the traditional way, instead, you can spread the batter with the ladle, and because of the pan texture, remaining batter will come in the center)
+• Switch on the stove and keep the aapam pan on low heat.
+After the pan is slightly hot, add oil to the pan (Spread oil all over the pan using a cloth or brush).
+Add a ladle full of batter hold the handle of the pan and rotate the pan in such a way that the batter spreads all around in a circle or like a flower (This is the traditional way, instead, you can spread the batter with the ladle, and because of the pan texture, the remaining batter will come in the center)

 For regular recipe updates pls follow TMF social media links